avdalovic/TopoDetect/README.md

-# TopoDetect: A Topological Deep Learning Framework for Anomaly Detection in ICS Networks
+# TMS-ICS: Topology Meets Security - ICS Intrusion Detection via Topological Deep Learning

 This research project implements a novel approach to anomaly detection in industrial control systems using topological deep learning techniques.
 The system is evaluated on the SWAT (Secure Water Treatment), WADI (Water Distribution), and TEP (Tennessee Eastman Process) datasets.